 Qualified chemical distributors must obtain a license from the Mining and Mineral Development Department.

-With the increasingly prominent contradictions between economic benefits and environmental protection, the requirements for the development of non-toxic and environmentally-friendly gold-dressing reagents as alternatives to cyanide for leaching gold ores are becoming more and more urgent.
-Research and development of non-toxic gold-dressing reagents with high performance and high market prospects plays an important role in the development of the gold industry.
-In order to solve the problem of highly toxic pollution of cyanide, for decades, scholars at home and abroad have carried out a large number of experimental research work, and strive to find a cyanide-free, non-toxic or low-toxic beneficiation reagent as alternatives to cyanide.
+With the increasingly prominent contradictions between economic benefits and environmental protection, the requirements for the development of low-toxic and environmentally-friendly gold-dressing reagents as alternatives to cyanide for leaching gold ores are becoming more and more urgent.
+Research and development of low-toxic gold-dressing reagents with high performance and high market prospects plays an important role in the development of the gold industry.
+In order to solve the problem of highly toxic pollution of cyanide, for decades, scholars at home and abroad have carried out a large number of experimental research work, and strive to find a low cyanide, low-toxic or low-toxic beneficiation reagent as alternatives to cyanide.
 Finally, several leaching reagent had been researched, such as: thiourea, water chlorine, coal agglomeration, thiosulfate, stone sulfur, hypochlorite, etc., but for various reasons these alternatives to cyanide have not achieved industrial production and use.

 With the call of the times, CNLITE eco-friendly gold ore dressing reagent that can be completely alternatives to the highly toxic sodium cyanide in gold leaching process appeared.
 100% environmental protection.
 100% safety.